aaronplayz-sys/frontier-biz/pilotguide/tactical.md

 Tacticals are the main and most important ability pilots will use.
 They vary from use to use.
 They will play the biggest role in the pilots playstyle.

-There are 7 to choose from
+There are 7 to choose from:

 - TOC
 {:toc}